Gruppe-106/Time-reporting-and-accounting-system/src/server/README.md

 4. ProjectEdit _/
 5. TaskCreation _/
 6. TaskEdit _/
-7. UserTimeRegistration
+7. UserTimeRegistration _/
-8. UserTimeEdit
+8. UserTimeEdit _/
 9. GroupEdit
-10. User-task connector
+10. User-task connector _/
-11. Project-task connector
+11. Project-task connector _/
-12. User-task-project info based on userid
+12. User-task-project info _/
-    1. Project name & id and task name & id.
-13. Project-manager connector
+13. Project-manager connector edit

 ## Other
 1. Add auth system and cookies _/
 2. Get name of timetype in tasks
-3. Get project manager with project
+3. Get project manager with project _/
-4. Change data export to manager instead of project leader
+4. Change data export to manager instead of project leader _/
 5. Add period to user time register
 6. Change date format for usertimeregister
+7. Fix parenthesis in values as e.g. a name like "hej Mikkel :))" fucks it up